pcypd7-ai/DSCI-100-demo/README.md

 This is a demonstration repository for DSCI 100's version control lecture.
 We will sync this with Jupyter

 This is the second line I added locally

+This is the third line I added on github